rossetti/KSLBook/docs/06-Chapter6.md

     }
 ```

 The code defines a class called `Customer` which is a subclass of `Entity.`  The `Entity` class is a base class that encapsulates the ability to experience processes.
 Now, notice the definition and initialization of the variable `pharmacyProcess` within the `Customer` class.
 This is a very special function builder that allows for the definition of a *coroutine* that defines the process for the entity.
 Coroutines are software constructs that permit the suspension and resumption of programming statements.
 Kotlin supports the use of coroutines for asynchronous programming.
 In this situation, the KSL leverages Kotlin's coroutine library to implement the process view.

-Here is the entire KSL program.
+***
+::: {.example #ch6ex1 name="Process View Model for Drive Through Pharmacy System"}
+This example illustrates how to represent the previously presented drive through pharmacy model of Example \@ref(exm:ch4ex4) in Section \@ref(introDEDSPharmacy) using KSL process view constructs.

 ```kt
 class DriveThroughPharmacy(